githubrsys/startingWithTYPO3/README.md

 * If you are new to TYPO3 keep on going but don´t get disappointed if things take long time.
 TYPO3 has a huge learning curve, but gives you a dramatically big, flexible and quite secure universe in content management.
 * A lot of stuff you read can be outdated. **Keep always verifying** that you read the **latest** information, howtos and snippets and that they **match** your usecase / TYPO3 Version.
 * Verify extension versions and read always the documentations to the extensions.
+* If you see a bug or a non self-explanatory documentation **start contributing immediately**.
+It is always welcome.
+And do not forget: You are using all for free, so the minimum you can do is to contribute.
+Your skilllevel is secondary in this moment because **every point of view has its own reason to be there**.

 ## Good to have